Watchdog: FAA not prepared to update jet evacuation rules

 The inspector general issued the report in response to a request from members of the House Transportation Committee, which followed a confused evacuation in 2016 of an American Airlines jet in Chicago after an engine fire.

-FAA regulations require that all passengers and crew members be able to exit airplanes within 90 seconds.
+FAA regulations require jet manufacturers to demonstrate that all passengers and crew members be able to exit airplanes within 90 seconds.
 But in the 2016 case, it took 2 minutes and 11 seconds, according to the audit.

 Flight attendants couldn’t contact pilots, an engine wasn’t shut off before passengers exited, and passengers took bags off the plane, the report said.